aaq225/qamhia-calendar/README.md

-This is a basic Calendar implementation using HTML, CSS, JavaScript, Node.Js, Express.Js
+This is a basic Calendar implementation using HTML, CSS, JavaScript, Node.Js, Express.Js, EJS

 To run: